-2 Knowledge of functions
+3 Knowledge of functions

-- 1. Interpret the language and notation of functions. - 2.
-Determine which relations are functions, given mappings, sets of ordered pairs, rules, and graphs. - 3.
-Identify the domain and range of a given function. - 4.
-Identify the graph of special functions (i.e., absolute value, step, piecewise, identity, constant function). - 5.
-Find specific values of a given function. - 6.
-Estimate or find the zeros of a polynomial function. - 7.
-Identify the sum, difference, product, and quotient of functions. - 8.
-Determine the inverse of a given function. - 9.
-Determine the composition of two functions. - 10.
-Determine whether a function is symmetric, periodic, or even/odd. - 11.
-Determine the graph of the image of a function under given transformations (i.e., translation, rotations through multiples of 90 degrees, dilations, and/or reflections over y=x horizontal or vertical lines).
+- 1. Determine which relations are functions, given mappings, sets of ordered pairs, rules, and graphs. - 2.
+Determine the domain and range of a given function. - 3.
+Relate graphs and equations of functions (e.g., absolute value, step, piecewise, polynomial, exponential, periodic). - 4.
+Determine the inverse of a given function or the composition of two functions and their related properties. - 5.
+Determine or prove whether a function is symmetric, periodic, or even/odd. - 6.
+Determine the graph or equation of a transformed function.